ThomsonTang/Java-Review/concurrency-cookbook/docs/ch3_thead_synchronization_utilities.md

 ## How it works

 In this example, the `Semaphore` object is created using `3` as the parameter of the constructor.
 So the first three threads that call the `acquire()` method will get the access of the critical section, while the rest will be blocked.
 When a thread finished the critical section and releases the semaphore, another thread will acquire it.

+# Waiting for multiple concurrent events

+The Java concurrency API provides a class that allows one or more threads to wait until a set of operations are made.
+It's the `CountDownLatch` class.
+This class is initialized with an integer number, which is the number of operations the threads are going to wait for.
+When a thread wants to wait for the execution of these operations, it uses the `await()` method.
+This method puts the thread to sleep until the operations are completed.
+When one of these operations finishes, it uses the `countDown()` method to decrement the internal counter of the `CountDownLatch` class.
+When the counter arrives to `0`, the class wakes up all the threads that were sleeping in the `await()` method.

+## Basic elements

+The `CountDownLatch` class has three basic elements:

+- The initialization value that determines how many events the `CountDownLatch` class waits for.
+- The `await()` method, called by the threads that wait for the finalization of all the events.
+- The `countDown()` method, called by the events when they finish their execution.

+## Pay more attention

+There's no way to re-initialize the internal counter of the `CountDownLatch` object or to modify its value.
+Once the counter is initialized, the only method you can use to modify its value is the `countDown()` method.
+When the counter arrives to `0`, all the calls to the `await()` method return immediately and subsequent calls to the `countDown()` method have no effect.

+There are some differences with respect to other synchronization methods, which are as follows:

+- The `CountDownLatch` mechanism is not used to protect a shared resource or a critical section.
+It is used to synchronize one or more threads with the execution of various tasks.
+- It only admits one use.
+As we explained earlier, once the counter of `CountDownLatch` arrives to '0', all the calls to its methods have no effect.
+You have to create a new object if you want to do the same synchronization again.